-We’ve helped several of our clients through SEO International projects like this, and based on our research and experiences, these are the most important aspects to take into consideration.
+We’ve helped several of our clients through SEO International projects like this, through strategy to planning and execution, and based on our research and experiences, these are the most important aspects to take into consideration.

 BEFORE YOU START DEFINING REQUIREMENTS HERE please see our guide on SEO Internationalization Tech Specs and Business Decision Insights.
 Which domain setup you select should be a direct result of your goals for this project.
 Don't make the - incredibly common! - mistake of choosing a solution prior to understanding which solutions work for which goals!

 Don't send conflicting signals.
 Make sure all of the page copy including the main navigation, footer, images, advertisements, metadata, (everything!) is fully translated/localized to the language version/region version you are targeting.
 Oversights will stick out immediately, so take the time to get it right.

 Regional differences matter to the people in those regions!
 Google Translate is fine for individual words and short, simple phrases, but if you have anything even remotely complex, reach out to your network and see if you know anyone who speaks the language, or just bite the bullet and hire a translation service (or native speaker of the local language.)